-During the 1Q2023, the spot uranium price increased +\$5.25 to \$52.93 and the long-term uranium price increased \$1.50 to \$53.50.
+During the first half of 2023, the spot uranium price increased +\$8.42 to \$56.10 and the long-term uranium price increased \$4.00 to \$56.00.
 This followed 2022 where long-term prices increased from \$42.75 to \$52.00 and a price surge for conversion and enrichment services.
-However, uranium equities had a down quarter which in our opinion was due to macroeconomic general market factors.
+However, uranium equities were flat to down during the first half of 2023, which in our opinion was due to macroeconomic general market factors.
 The events of 2022 have set in motion uranium market and nuclear fuel opportunities for the next decade and beyond.
 There are positive catalysts across multiple levels of the nuclear fuel and uranium markets.
 Underlying fundamentals are the strongest in decades.
 This is attributable to multiple factors, including climate change, energy security, supply chain and energy scarcity initiatives.
 The supply/demand imbalance has flipped from a market with excess supply into a market with excess future demand.
 With the reduced availability of secondary supplies, utilities have begun adding multi-year contracts with mining companies for primary supply.
-The drivers expanding fleets and/or extending lives of existing reactors, idled nuclear reactors being redeployed, the reversal of phase outs and shutdowns, and the deployment of advanced reactors / SMRs.
+The drivers expanding the demand for nuclear fuel include non-nuclear nations adding nuclear power generation, nuclear nations expanding fleets and/or extending lives of existing reactors, idled nuclear reactors being redeployed, the reversal of phase-outs and shutdowns, and the deployment of advanced reactors / SMRs.
 However, the challenge is in meeting increasing demand simultaneously with supply constraints from the world's largest suppliers.
 We believe future uranium equity prices will reflect the underlying positive fundamentals in the nuclear/uranium sector after general market conditions improve.